 NFIB’s Small Business Legal Center, which provides legal resources for small-business owners, reminds business owners that employee lawsuits can still happen from voluntary events that happen outside of the office and outside of work hours.

-A business owner could be legally liable if his or her employee were to cause an accident, sexually harass, or verbally or physical abuse someone else.
+Business owners could be legally liable if their employees were to cause an accident, sexually harass, or verbally or physically abuse someone else.

-That’s why the legal center recommends employers remind employees about the company’s anti-harassment policies and that work-behavior expectations apply at the event.
-If the company doesn’t have a policy, it should have an attorney review or draft one.
-Also, leave the mistletoe behind.
+That’s why the legal center recommends employers remind employees about the company’s anti-harassment policies — if the company doesn’t have this policy, it should have an attorney review or draft one — and that work-behavior expectations apply at the event.

 2. Offset the risk with liability insurance